September 1, 2006 was the start of an entirely new career for me.

 to speak about it.
 That career was my trip to the

 moon!
 Now I'm on a trip to Mars!
-Retired,
+Retired, I turned my time and

-my first academic passion: teaching young children
+passion: teaching young children mathematics!
+As a

-My (on-going) life as a husband, father, grandfather and
+a husband, father, grandfather and community member

-Interacting with my five grandkids (and their parents, that is, my son and
+five grandkids (and their parents, that is, my son and

-daughter), provides wonderful satisfaction and
+daughter), provides wonderful satisfaction and lots of great

 Travels with Lois and Jason

 catalogs many of the wonderful travel adventures we've shared